Ritvik19/pyradox/README.md

 # pyradox
-A Deep Learning framework built on top of Keras containing implementations of Artificial Neural Network Architectures
+A Deep Learning library built on top of Keras consisting implementations of Artificial Neural Network Architectures

 These implementations neither have a start nor an end just an interesting middle
 ___